daria-kafler/oe_test/README.md

 Submitted by Daria Kafler.

 ## How to install and set the project up
-- Open the 'Octop' folder in your development environment of choice (VSCode, PyCharm, etc).
+- Open the project folder in your development environment of choice (VSCode, PyCharm, etc).

-From the "OCTOP" folder,
+From the top project folder,
 - Create and activate a virtual environment
   ```
   python -m venv env